 - Are you using the most cost-effective resource for the situation?
 Served with a subpoena or a summons and complaint?
 Give it to your lawyers.
 Reviewing patient claims, medical records, and medical information?
 Give it to a legal nurse consultant.

-- Do the resources you are using fit your internal staffing?
+- Do the resources you are using align with your organization’s internal staffing structure?
 Were your claim managers promoted from within?
-Do they have a health sciences background or access to resources with a health sciences background on staff?
+Do they have health science backgrounds or access to resources with health science backgrounds on staff?
 The legal nurse consultants at MRN are available to your staff as a resource whether it’s by attending your monthly staff meeting in-person or online, or providing your team unlimited access to our nurse consultant toll-free hotline.
 We’re here for you.

-- Do your claims management processes align with your organization’s mission statement or claims philosophy?
-Mission-based health systems – mission-based claims resolution.
+- Do your claim management processes align with your organization’s mission statement or claims philosophy?
+Mission-based health systems often practice mission-based claims resolution.